davidhekim/homebridge-website-change-check/LOCAL_DEBUG.md

 1. Download this repository to your local machine <br /><img src="docs/images/download-repo.jpg" alt="drawing" width="400"/>
 2. Make sure you have [Node.js](https://nodejs.org/) installed on your machine.
 3. Also make sure you have [Chrome](https://www.google.com/chrome) installed on your machine.
 This will be used to run the test.
 Reference the Chrome executable in the `.env` file.
 For an example of how it should look, take a look at the `.env.example` file.
-4. Using a command line, navigate to the downloaded "homebridge-website-change-check" folder on your machine.
+4. Using a command line, navigate to the downloaded " @davidhekim/homebridge-website-change-check" folder on your machine.
 5. Run `npm install` in the command line to install all the required packages for running the script locally.
 6. Run `npm run test:local` to see if the local test is working.
 One test is already configured by default.
 A success message should appear in the command line.